Jurgen Peqini

-Jurgen Peqini (born 24 August 1998), is an Albanian professional footballer who plays as a midfielder for Albanian club Turbina Cërrik in the Albanian First Division.
+Jurgen Peqini (born 24 August 1998), is an Albanian professional footballer who plays midfielder for Albanian club Turbina Cërrik in the Albanian First Division.

 Club career

 Early career

-Peqini started his youth career at age of 14 with KF Elbasani in September 2012.
-During the 2013–14 season he played with under-17 side and made 22 appearances.
-In the 2015–16 season he appeared for under-19 side playing 14 matches and scoring 2 goals and also he gained entry with the first team.
+Peqini started his youth career at 14 with KF Elbasani in September 2012.
+During the 2013–14 season he played with an under-17 side and made 22 appearances.
+In the 2015–16 season he appeared for the under-19 side playing 14 matches and scoring 2 goals and also he gained entry with the first team.

 Elbasani

 Peqini participated for the first time with the first team of Elbasani in the 2015–16 Albanian First Division 3rd game week against Turbina Cerrik on 26 September 2015, where however he was an unused substitute.
-Four days later he managed to make his first professional debut and to score his first goal against Kamza in a match valid for the 2015–16 Albanian Cup First Round.
+Four days later he managed to make his professional debut and to score his first goal against Kamza in a match valid for the 2015–16 Albanian Cup first round.
 Peqini started the match on the bench, came in as a substitute in the 55th minute in place of Andi Mahilaj and scored in the 72nd minute to give his team the 1–1 home draw.
 On 24 October 2015 he made it his first Albanian First Division debut against Dinamo Tirana coming on as a substitute in the 71st minute in place of Andi Mahilaj in a 0–1 loss.